-This is Caitlin’s 6th year at NewGate.
+This is Caitlin’s 7th year at NewGate.
+Caitlin is part of our secondary educator team for Cycles 1 & 2 focusing on humanities, creative expression, and physical expression.
 She is a graduate of Florida Gulf Coast University with a Bachelors in Communication.
 Caitlin received her IMC Credential from the Center for Guided Montessori Studies.
 When she is not at NewGate she can often be found going on adventures with her puppy, Oliver, and continuing her lifelong love of learning.

 Tanya Ryskind, J.D., AMS, IMC

 Head of School